-- Restores the Governor's Budget proposal to increase General Fund support for UC operations by 5%, or \$169.2 million. - Approves a trigger cut to UC of \$471.6 million.
-The cut would be restored on Oct.
-1 if federal funding is received by the state.
-Includes language stating legislative intent that UC use reserves to mitigate potential cuts, and that cuts do not have a disproportionate impact on low-income students, students from underrepresented minority groups, and other disadvantaged students.
-Also includes reporting language regarding cuts, including the level of reduction by campus, a description of the stakeholder consultation process used to make cuts, an explanation of how those actions were decided, and a statement of reasons describing how the university's decisions minimize harm to the enrollment of and services provided to students eligible for Pell Grants, students from underrepresented minority groups, and other disadvantaged students. - Restores the Governor's Budget proposal to provide \$25 million ongoing General Fund to the UC Riverside School of Medicine. - Restores the Governor's Budget proposal to provide \$15 million ongoing General Fund to the UC San Francisco School of Medicine Fresno Branch Campus, in partnership with UC Merced. - Provides \$4 million one-time General Fund to support summer financial aid for students. - Approves budget bill language redirecting \$24.4 million in unspent deferred maintenance funds from 2019-20 to be used in 2020-21 to support core operations, including enrollment and student support services. - Modifies the May Revision proposal to provide \$5 million one-time General Fund to support the UC Davis Grant Program for Animal Shelters.
-States that \$5 million one-time General Fund may be appropriated for this purpose on April 1, 2021 if philanthropy funding is not available. - Modifies the May Revision proposal to provide \$6 million in federal funds to the UC Subject Matter Projects.
-Requires existing projects to review learning loss in English language arts, science and mathematics. - Approves the May Revision proposals to withdraw Governor's Budget proposals regarding the Agriculture and Natural Resources division, the UC San Diego Center for

-Public Preparedness, the UC Subject Matter Projects, and the UC Extension Degree Completion program.
+- Restores the Governor's Budget proposal to increase General Fund support for UC operations by 5%, or \$169.2 million. - Approves a trigger cut to UC of \$370 million.
+The cut would be enacted on Oct.
+1 if federal funding is not received by the state. - Restores the Governor's Budget proposal to provide \$25 million ongoing General Fund to the UC Riverside School of Medicine. - Restores the Governor's Budget proposal to provide \$15 million ongoing General Fund to the UC San Francisco School of Medicine Fresno Branch Campus, in partnership with UC Merced. - Provides \$4 million one-time General Fund to support summer financial aid for students. - Approves budget bill language redirecting unspent deferred maintenance funds from 2019-20 to be used in 2020-21 to support core operations, including enrollment and student support services. - Rejects the May Revision proposal to provide \$5 million one-time General Fund to support the UC Davis Grant Program for Animal Shelters. - Rejects the May Revision proposal to provide \$6 million in federal funds to the UC Subject Matter Projects.
+The funds will be used for other K-12 purposes. - Approves the May Revision proposals to withdraw Governor's Budget proposals regarding the Agriculture and Natural Resources division, the UC San Diego Center for Public Preparedness, the UC Subject Matter Projects, and the UC Extension Degree Completion program. - Removes one-time funding from the 2019-20 budget for the UC Extension Degree Completion program. - Makes adjustments to the graduate medical education, breast cancer research and medical research programs.